 Biography

 Rebecca regularly advises on global compliance program design, implementation, review and oversight, including the interplay between corporate compliance and ESG-related risks and opportunities.
-Her fit-for-purpose and risk-based approach to corporate compliance is informed by her experience developing and implementing a global compliance program during a six-month secondment at a major diversified multinational in the Middle East.
+Her fit-for-purpose and risk-based approach to corporate compliance programs is informed by her experience developing and implementing a global compliance program during a six-month secondment at a major diversified multinational in the Middle East.

 Rebecca has extensive expertise in advising on highly sensitive and unusual matters for public and private companies, and not-for-profit corporations (including universities, sports governing bodies, trade groups and charitable organizations).
 These include special committee investigations and other matters relating to ESG issues such as bribery, CEO activism, climate transition, conflicts of interest, corporate culture, cybersecurity, product safety and quality control, racial discrimination, sexual assault, and whistleblower protection.